 Carry Falls Reservoir

 Carry Falls is the first of many reservoirs created by Brookfield Power on the Raquette River.
-This rather large body of water is a very mellow paddle, and if it were not for the dam you wouldn’t know it was a manmade feature.
-From the launch you can paddle upstream (south) for quite some time enjoying the area and maybe even doing a bit of fishing.
+This rather large body of water is a very mellow paddle, and if it were not for the dam you wouldn’t know it was a man-made feature.
+From the launch you can paddle upstream (which is south) for quite some time to enjoy the scenery.

 Roadside, less than 100 foot carry down a steep concrete launch